 Generally speaking, you should consider the following when choosing a backpack on wheels:

 The size of the bag is completely up to you.
 I can travel for two weeks with my gear stuffed in a 36L backpack.
 But I do travel light!
 For many people, up to 40L is more than adequate for one week away; for longer trips, take a look at 50 – 75L backpacks on wheels.

 Is the ability to travel with just carry-on luggage important to you?
 If so, carefully check the backpack’s dimensions are within the maximum permitted by most airlines.

 Is the ability to carry your luggage on your back important to you?
 If so, narrow your search to those backpacks on wheels that have hidden straps.

-If you are planning to carry a rolling rucksack on your back for an hour or more, it’s worth paying more for the high-end brands such as Osprey or Eagle Creek.
+If you are planning to carry a rolling rucksack on your back for an hour or more, it’s worth paying more for high-end brands such as Osprey or Eagle Creek.
 More often than not, they will offer an adjustable back structure, better padding and breathability.

 This is important if you are using a convertible backpack on wheels that you want to carry on your back, or if you are concerned about exceeding the luggage limit, especially for carry-on luggage.

-Ensure that the backpack features a robust frame, durable materials and has strong zippers.
+Ensure that the backpack features a robust frame, durable materials and strong zippers.
 Check also that the material is water-resistant (or that a rain cover is available).